Lecture notes on the formation and early evolution of planetary systems: Evolution of Planetary Systems

 which for a steady disk away from the boundaries can be written as,

-If the planet enforces a rigid tidal barrier at the outer edge of the gap, then evolution of the disk will force the orbit to shrink at a rate $\dot{r}_p \simeq v_r$, provided that the local disk mass exceeds the planet mass, i.e. that $\pi r_p^2 \Sigma \gtrsim M_p$.
+If the planet enforces a rigid tidal barrier at the outer edge of the gap (i.e. no gas is accreted by the planet, and no gas crosses the gap), then evolution of the disk will force the orbit to shrink at a rate $\dot{r}_p \simeq v_r$, provided that the local disk mass exceeds the planet mass, i.e. that $\pi r_p^2 \Sigma \gtrsim M_p$.
 This implies a nominal Type~II migration time scale, valid for {\em disk dominated migration} only,

 For $h/r = 0.05$ and $\alpha = 10^{-2}$, the migration time scale at 5~AU is of the order of 0.5~Myr.

 In practice, the assumption that the local disk mass exceeds that of the planet often fails.
 For example, a plausible model of the protoplanetary disk with a mass of $0.01 \ M_\odot$ within 30~AU has a surface density profile,